 Rich in European architecture and striking natural phenomena, you've made it to eastern Canada.
 A mix of English and French cultures, indulge in all the elegance this romantic journey has to offer.

 The misty Pacific Northwest extends a warm welcome, with lush landscapes, sweeping coastlines and extraordinary characters awaiting you.
+Sustainability is at the heart of this unique corner of America, where residents tap into their pioneering roots and actively support high-quality specialties produced in their local communities.

 As the second largest country in the world with 10 individual provinces that are each colossal in size, here’s a snapshot of some of Canada’s greatest places and landmarks: